 There is no added fee for participation in the Honors Program.

-The University Honors Program has offices at 180 and 186 South College Avenue.
+The University Honors Program has offices on the second floor of Elliott Hall, on Main Street.
 Please call (302) 831-1195 or visit www.udel.edu/honors/ for more information.